-Men at age 65 in the UK can expect to live about half the remainder of their life without disability - ten years of their 19 years.
-For women, the picture is worse - only ten years of their extra 21 years is spent without disability on average.22 problems that affect their daily lives.23 The proportion of men in England who need help with activities such as dressing, bathing or showering, eating, getting out of bed, and using the toilet, increases with age from 15% of those aged 65-69 years to over a third (36%) of those aged 80 and over.24
+Men at age 65 in the UK can expect to live about half the remainder of their life without disability - ten of their 19 years.
+For women, the picture is worse - only ten of their extra 21 years is spent without disability on average.22 problems that affect their daily lives.
+The proportion of people in England who need help with activities such as dressing, bathing or showering, eating, getting out of bed, and using the toilet, increases with age from 15% of people aged 65-69 to over a third (36%) of men and a half (49%) of women aged 80 and over.24

-More than half of people over 65 have at least two chronic health conditions, and many have health
+More than half of people over 65 have at least two chronic health conditions,23 and many have health